 - 1950: The Viet Minh and Chinese troops, armed with Soviet military equipment, attacked French outposts in Vietnam.
 President Eisenhower sent military advisors to assist the French fight against the spread of communism.

 - 1954: The Viet Minh defeated France.
 President Eisenhower warned of a domino effect that could propel all of Southeast Asia into communist rule.
 The Geneva Accord divided North and South Vietnam on the 17th parallel.
 The U.S.-backed democracy governed the South, while Ho Chi Minh led the North.

 - 1959: North Vietnam troops built the Ho Chi Minh Trail through Laos and Cambodia to supply guerrilla attacks against South Vietnam's government.

-- 1960: President Kennedy sent 400 Green Berets to fight the Viet Cong.
+- 1960: President John F. Kennedy sent 400 Green Berets to fight the Viet Cong.

 - 1962: U.S. aircraft began spraying Agent Orange to defoliate vegetation that hid Viet Cong.

 - 1963-1965: JFK increased U.S. military advisers to more than 16,000.
 U.S.-backed military coup replaced Ngo Dinh Diem.
 Twelve more coups occurred, destabilizing South Vietnamese government.